 Spoon the batter into prepared pan and bake for 9 – 12 minutes until the donuts have risen and have turned a nice golden color.
 When they’re ready, remove from the oven and place on a rack to cool.

 Feel free to eat these as is, but if you’d like, you can drizzle with some Sweet Vanilla Icing.

 I hope you love this recipe as we do.
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!

 - 1 teaspoon apple cider vinegar

 - 4 tablespoons water

-- Heat your oven to 400F.
-Prepare your donut pan by spraying with vegetable spray.
+- Preheat oven to 400°F. Prepare a donut pan by spraying with vegetable spray.

 - In a medium-sized bowl, combine the dry ingredients and stir to combine.

-- In a separate bowl, combine the soy milk, apple cider vinegar, flax meal, corn starch, water, and melted margarine.
+- In a separate bowl, combine the soy milk, apple cider vinegar, flax meal, cornstarch, water, and melted butter.
 Stir to combine and set aside to let the ingredients get better acquainted.